E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation

 \subsection{Restricted Depth-Shift in 3D Convolution}

 In 3D medical image segmentation, the 2D-based methods (such as the 2D nnUNet \citep{isensee2021nnu}), which apply the 2D convolution to each slice of the 3D image, are computationally efficient but can not fully capture the relationships between slices.
 To overcome this limitation, we take inspiration from the temporal-shift \citep{lin2019tsm} and 3D-shift \citep{fan2020rubiksnet} in efficient video action recognition, and the axial-shift \citep{lian2021mlp} in efficient MLP architecture for vision.
-Our proposed E2ENet incorporates a depth-shift strategy in 3D convolution operations, which facilitates inter-slice information exchange and captures 3D spatial relationships while retaining the simplicity and computational efficiency of 2D convolution. {Temporal-shift \citep{lin2019tsm} requires selecting a Shift Proportion (the proportion of channels to conduct temporal shift).
+Our proposed E2ENet incorporates a depth-shift strategy in 3D convolution operations, which facilitates inter-slice information exchange and \textbf{captures 3D spatial relationships while retaining the simplicity and computational efficiency of 2D-based method}.
+Temporal-shift \citep{lin2019tsm} requires selecting a Shift Proportion (the proportion of channels to conduct temporal shift).
 Axial-shift \citep{lian2021mlp} and 3D-Shift optimize the learnable 3D spatiotemporal shift.
 We have made refinements to the channel shifting technique by shifting along the depth dimension and incorporating constraints on the shift size.
-This adaptation is thoughtfully designed to align with the distinctive needs of sparse models employed in medical image segmentation.}
+This adaptation is thoughtfully designed to align with the distinctive needs of sparse models employed in medical image segmentation.

-{In our method, we employ a simple depth shift technique by shifting all channels while constraining the shift size to be either +1, 0 or -1, as shown in Figure \ref{fig:shift3D}.
+In our method, we employ a simple depth shift technique by shifting all channels while constraining the shift size to be either +1, 0 or -1, as shown in Figure~ \ref{fig:shift3D}.
 This choice is motivated using dynamic sparse feature fusion, where the feature maps contain sparse information.
-If only a portion of channels is selected for shifting or if the shift magnitude is too large, it can result in an insufficient representation of channels or an excessive representation of depth information, which can have a negative impact on the effectiveness of the shift operation (experimental results can be found in Table \ref{tab:ablation study amos}).}
+If the shift magnitude is too large, it can result in an insufficient representation of channels or an excessive representation of depth information, which can have a negative impact on the effectiveness of the shift operation (experimental results can be found in Table~\ref{tab:ablation study amos}).